 Extra Security Time

 Allow yourself extra time for security and check-in.
-Flying with an 18-Month-Old Toddlers don’t have to undergo adult screening, but liquids such as bottles, meals, and breast milk need to be screened.
+Toddlers don’t have to undergo adult screening, but liquids such as bottles, meals, and breast milk need to be screened.
 Strollers, car seats, and booster seats will also have to be checked.

 Evidence of a Relationship